Emotional effects of untreated hearing loss

 The psychological effects of untreated hearing loss for both children and adults can include increased outbursts of anger, low self-confidence, frustration, embarrassment and depression.
 Adults may experience periods of sadness and grieving as their ability to hear diminishes.
 They also may feel more fatigued, as the struggle to hear and understand can be physically exhausting.

-Fortunately, most of these issues are resolved once the hearing impairment is treated effectively.
-Hearing health professionals say that children whose hearing impairment is detected and treated early can develop speech and language skills at the same level as their normal hearing peers, which positively affects self-esteem, social interaction with peers and academic success.
+Fortunately, most of the emotional effects of hearing loss begin to quickly resolve once the hearing impairment is treated effectively.
+Children whose hearing impairment is detected and treated early can develop speech and language skills at the same level as their normal hearing peers, which positively affects self-esteem, social interaction with peers and academic success.
+Adults can quickly get reacquainted with family they've missed connecting with, begin interacting with colleagues again and go back to hobbies that may have been put aside.